 New COMMISSION REGULATION (EU) laying down rules as regards unmanned Aircraft operation

 Currently, the European Union (EU) does not regulate the civilian use of remotely piloted aircraft (RPA) with a mass of 150 kg or less.
 Such aircraft are governed by national rules adopted by the EU Member States.
 RPA above the threshold of 150 kg fall within the mandate of the European Aviation Safety Agency (EASA).
-Since 2014, the European Commission has been engaged in promoting the integration of remotely piloted aircraft systems (RPAS) into the European civil aviation airspaceginning in 2016.
+Since 2014, the European Commission has been engaged in promoting the integration of remotely piloted aircraft systems (RPAS) into the European civil aviation airspace.
 Following the EASA’s Technical Opinion adopted in 2015 that recommended a risk-based regulatory approach to govern the operation of drones, the Commission introduced a proposal to replace the current regulation governing drones.
 The proposal is designed to integrate all drones, regardless of their size, into the EU aviation safety framework.
 A key objective of the proposal is to ensure that the design, production, maintenance, and operation of unmanned aircraft complies with the essential requirements of manned aircraft.
 The European Parliament and other EU bodies strictly regulate the processing of personal data and the right to private life.
 Operators of drones will be subject to tougher standards and requirements contained in the Data Protection Regulation, adopted by the European Parliament in April 2016, which will take effect in the summer of 2016.
 Once the proposal on drones is approved by the Parliament and the Council of the EU, it will contribute towards the integration of drones into the European aviation airspace and provide the Commission with the legal authority to adopt delegated acts in compliance with the EASA’s standards.

 The EU does currently not regulate drones whose mass is 150 kg or less, because the current governing regulation, Regulation 216/2008 on Common Rules in the Field of Civil Aviation, only covers aircraft whose mass is above that size.
 Such large drones fall within the competence of the EASA.
 Drones whose mass is less than 150 km may be regulated at the Member State level.
 Indeed, several countries, including Austria, the Czech Republic, Denmark, Germany, France, Italy, Poland, Spain, Sweden, and the United Kingdom, have already adopted national rules.
 Because of differing national rules on criteria and conditions for the operation of drones and related safety issues, operators must apply for a separate authorisation in each country.
 In the Commission’s view, the current fragmented regulatory framework inhibits the further proliferation of drones and overall growth of the EU market in drones.

-Terminology used
+Note that the EASA Regulation does not address spectrum management aspects with regard to other radio services and applications than those set out by ICAO to ensure the operations of aeronautical services.Terminology used